This article gives details and examples of the other steps that are available in steps to perform other functions in

 The Apply Additional Process Filter option can be used as a way to split a Process.
-It can avoid duplications in Processes and used to set up 'master' Processes and then have 'secondary' Processes that run on certain conditions.
+It can avoid duplications in Processes and is used to set up 'master' Processes and then have 'secondary' Processes that run on certain conditions.

 - When Apply Additional Process Filter is set to "No", the filter from the initiating Process is used as the filter for the Execute Process.

 - When Apply Additional Process Filter is set to "Yes", the filter from the Execute Process itself is used (in addition to that from the initiating Process).